PhoenixDL/rising/README.md

 Optional for codecov
 - [ ] create token on codecov.com and add is as `CODECOV_TOKEN`
 - [ ] uncomment `Upload coverage to Codecov` in `.github/workflows.unittests.yml`

+Additional TODO Transforms:
+- [ ] Seg to Bbox trafo
+- [ ] One hot trafo